Edward Bernard Scharfenberger

-Edward Bernard Scharfenberger (born May 29, 1948) is an American prelate of the Roman Catholic Church who has been serving as the tenth bishop of the Diocese of Albany in Upstate New York since 2014.
+Edward Bernard Scharfenberger (born May 29, 1948) is a retired Roman Catholic prelate from the U.S. state of New York.
+Scharfenberger served as Bishop of the Roman Catholic Diocese of Albany from 2014 to 2025.

-Biography

 Early life and education

 Scharfenberger was born on May 29, 1948, in Bushwick, Brooklyn.
-He is the oldest of five children of Edward Scharfenberger Sr. and Elaine Magdal.
+He is the oldest of five children of Edward Scharfenberger Sr. (1920–2015) and Elaine Magdal (1920–2019).
 Scharfenberger has Russian Jewish ancestry through his mother.
-His father died in 2015 at the age of 94, and his mother died on November 6, 2019, at the age of 99.

 Scharfenberger attended Our Lady of Miraculous Medal Elementary School in Ridgewood, Queens, and graduated from Cathedral Preparatory Seminary High School in Queens in 1965.
 In 1969, Scharfenberger graduated with a bachelor's degree in English from Cathedral College of the Immaculate Conception in Douglaston, Queens.
-He earned a Bachelor of Sacred Theology degree in 1972 from the Pontifical Gregorian University in Rome.
+Scharfenberger continued his studies at the Pontifical Gregorian University in Rome, where he earned a Bachelor of Sacred Theology degree in 1972.

-Ordination and ministry
+Priest of the Diocese of Brooklyn

 Scharfenberger received his priestly ordination on July 2, 1973, in St. Peter's Basilica in Rome by Bishop James Hickey, rector of the North American College.
 He was incardinated into his native diocese, the Diocese of Brooklyn.
+Following his 1973 ordination, the diocese assigned Scharfenberger to the pastoral staffs at St. Stanislaus Kostka Parish in Maspeth, New York and St. Ephrem Parish in Brooklyn, New York.

-Scharfenberger earned a Licentiate in Sacred Theology from the Academy of St. Alphonsus in Rome in 1977 and a Licentiate of Canon Law from Catholic University of America in Washington, D.C. in 1980.
+Scharfenberger traveled again to Rome to attend the Alphonsian Academy of the Pontifical Lateran University, receiving a Licentiate in Sacred Theology in 1977. and a Licentiate of Canon Law from Catholic University of America in Washington, D.C. in 1980.
 He graduated with a J.D. degree from Fordham University in New York City in 1990 and was admitted to the New York State Bar Association in 1991.

-Scharfenberger served as pastor of St. Matthias Parish in Ridgewood from 2003 to 2014.
+Scharfenberger served as pastor of St. Matthias Parish in Ridgewood, Queens, from 2003 to 2014.
 In addition to doing pastoral work for decades, he held various roles in the diocesan curia.
 He served as a member of the diocesan tribunal, a judicial vicar, an adviser to the canonical ordinary, and a promoter of justice and member of the committee for sexually abused children.
-From 2013, Scharfenberger was the episcopal vicar for the Borough of Queens.
+In 2013, Scharfenberger was appointed to the post of episcopal vicar for the Borough of Queens.

-Scharfenberger is polyglot and speaks fluent Italian, Spanish and German.
-He speaks enough Polish to celebrate Mass, and knows some Hebrew, Russian and Portuguese as well.

 Bishop of Albany

-On February 11, 2014, Pope Francis appointed Scharfenberger as bishop of the Diocese of Albany.
-He was consecrated by Cardinal Timothy Dolan on April 10, 2014, at the Cathedral of the Immaculate Conception in Albany.
+On February 11, 2014, Pope Francis appointed Scharfenberger as bishop of Albany.
+He was consecrated by Cardinal Timothy Dolan on April 10, 2014, at the Cathedral of the Immaculate Conception in Albany, with Bishops Howard Hubbard, and Nicholas DiMarzio acting as co-consecrators.
+During his tenure, he has written a column for the diocesan newspaper, The Evangelist.

+Scharfenberger has served as a consultor to the Pontifical Commission for Religious Relations with the Jews, as well as five committees of the United States Conference of Catholic Bishops: the National Advisory Council, the Ecumenical and Interreligious Affairs Committee, the Administrative Committee, the Committee on Priorities and Plans, and the Subcommittee on the Church in Africa.